OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG_01.md

 This Working Session will complete a first draft of the Mobile Security Testing Guide (MSTG).

+### Synopsis and Takeaways

+- Decision to complete the Android platform overview and revise the testing guide (Special edition OWASP 2017)
+- Assigned work packages to key members of the group such as IOS or Android security
+- Highlighted key areas that needed to be updated such as Authentication and Authorization, Cryptography and Testing processes for IOS devices.
+- The referencing of the work is not consistent, so there needs a standardised system in place.

 ## How to Join

 Follow the "Edit this page here" link at the bottom of this page and add yourself to the "participants" field.
 Signing up is not mandatory, but helps us to better organize the sessions.